michalis0/Business-Intelligence-and-Analytics/week4 - Visualization/README.md

 ## Lab Structure
-1. As usual, we will first take a look at this week's [Walkthrough]() to get familiar with data visualization
-2. You'll complete [exercises]() in groups during the lab session.
+As usual, we will first take a look at this week's [Walkthrough](https://github.com/michalis0/Business-Intelligence-and-Analytics/blob/master/week4%20-%20Visualization/Walkthrough_4.ipynb) to get familiar with data visualization.
+You'll complete small exercises in groups during the lab session.

 ## (At home)